It is easy to create items by adding them in the Back Office. But you can also import them through a CSV file at the

 There are some specific points you have to pay attention to when adding data for each type of items: ordinary items, composite items, items with variants, and multistore.

-Ordinary items - items that are not composite and does not have variants.
+Ordinary items - items that are not composite and do not have variants.

 For items without variants, it is better to leave the ‘Handle’ field blank in the importing file.
 In this case, the system will automatically generate unique handles for the new items.